Linaro/uadk/docs/wd_design.md

 NOSVA is a special scenario in WarpDrive framework.
 It means that SVA feature is disabled.
 Because of this, vendor driver can't access the same virtual address from application.
-Memory copy is preferred in NOSVA scenario.
+Memory copy has to be used in NOSVA scenario.

 Vendor driver needs to access the hardware address of accelerator.
 Since vendor driver is in user mode.
 This behavior stains Linux Kernel.
 So NOSVA scenario isn't preferred to use.
-It'll be removed in the future.
+It might be removed in the future.
 If user really wants to use NOSVA scenario, user must have the root permission.
 And the additional APIs are provied in NOSVA scenario.